concinim/wh-acd/troubleshooting.md

 * For updates to a previously deployed cartridge and to verify successful deployment of a cartridge in general upon a deployment request timeout, run some sample text through the _POST /v1/analyze_ API and verify that the response adheres to the configurations defined within your cartridge.

+## Missing Medical Codes
+{: troubleshoot_medical_codes}

+Medical codes are supported as of the 2018AA version of the UMLS library.
+Ensure you are using the 2018AA or higher version of UMLS.
+For the [concept detection](wh-acd?topic=wh-acd-concept_detection#concept_detection) and [attribute detection](wh-acd?topic=wh-acd-attribute_detection#attribute_detection) annotators, ensure you have specified the optional configuration parameter to return the medical codes in your flow definition.